Moody’s Downgrades El Salvador’s Debt, The First Country To Adopt Bitcoin

 Nayib Bukele said on March 24 that the government delayed the issuance of “Bitcoin Bonds” of what could be the world's first bitcoin-backed bond to address a reform that must first be sent to Congress.

-“The brief delay in issuance is only because we are prioritizing the internal pension reform and we have to send that to Congress before (sic),” Bukele tweeted.7 Health Care Stocks to Buy Even if the Economy Gets Sick
+“The brief delay in issuance is only because we are prioritizing the internal pension reform and we have to send that to Congress before (sic),” Bukele tweeted.7 Stocks That are Ready For a Santa Claus Rally

 .